Art-Language: History

 A new series appeared in 1994, continuing for three issues until 1999.
 Apart from Baldwin, Ramsden and Harrison, into whose hands the work of Art & Language had been taken by 1976, its contributors included Philip Pilkington and Paul Wood.

 Editors

 The first number was edited by Art & Language, Joseph Kosuth became the American editor from August 1969 until 1972, and Art & Language remained the English editors.
-In 1971, Charles Harrison became the general editor of Art-Language, and he remained so until the last volume.
+In 1971, art historian Charles Harrison became the general editor of Art-Language, and he remained so until the last volume.

 Contents

 Given the desire for anonymity attached to the members of the group, it is difficult to know who did what in Art & Language.
 Nevertheless, the authors of the articles are named in the first seven issues of the magazine, and from 1974, all texts are collectively attributed to Art & Language.
 But, since during the internal problems that the group encountered between 1975 and 1976, the name Art & Language remained in the hands of Michael Baldwin, Mel Ramsden and Charles Harrison, it is logical to give them the authorship of the texts from Volume 3 Number 4.